-According to the Merck Manual most erectile dysfunction is related to vascular, neurologic, psychologic and hormonal disorders; drug use can also be a cause.
+According to the Merck Manual, most erectile dysfunction is related to vascular, neurologic, psychologic and hormonal disorders; drug use can also be a cause.
 Evaluation typically includes screening for underlying disorders and measuring testosterone levels.
-Treatment options include oral phosphodiesterase inhibitors, intraurethral or intracaversonal prostaglandins, vaccum erection devices and surgical implants.
+Treatment options include oral phosphodiesterase inhibitors, intraurethral or intracavernosal prostaglandins, vacuum erection devices, and surgical implants.
 The major causes of ED are:

 - Vascular disorders – most common is atherosclerosis of cavernous arteries of the penis, often caused by smoking and/or diabetes.

-- Other: Aging, hyperprolactinaemia, hypogonadism, hypothyroidism, hypopituitarism, orchitis, prostatitis, psychogenic (anxiety, loss of interest, boredom, depression, fear of sexual incompetence, marital discord or guilt over unconventional sexual impulses), excessive fatigue or stress.
+- Other – Aging, hyperprolactinemia, hypogonadism, hypothyroidism, hypopituitarism, orchitis, prostatitis, psychogenic (anxiety, loss of interest, boredom, depression, fear of sexual incompetence, marital discord or guilt over unconventional sexual impulses), excessive fatigue or stress.

 Sexual function depends not only on sound physiological health but also on the psychological state.
 Thus the emotional aspects of the Heart, Liver and Kidney systems can all influence sexual ability.
 Mental stress can obstruct the flow of Liver Qi which can have a dismal effect on the functioning of the ‘Ancestral Tendon of the Liver’ (as the penis is sometimes known).
 Anxiety and extremes of emotion, which destabilize Heart and Shen can interfere with erectile function.